-Corporate unit holder Individual unit holder Withholding tax Final withholding tax on current income distribution Withholding tax is not applicable on distribution of tax-exempt income (e.g. foreign dividends) Distribution out of capital gains generally not taxable Distribution and capital gains in principle, exempted from tax - 10% until 17 February 2010 on distributions to non individuals - No treaty relief available
+Corporate unit holder Individual unit holder Withholding tax

+- Final withholding tax on Distribution and capital gains - 10% until February 17 2010

+current income distribution in principle, exempted from on distributions to non

+- Withholding tax is not tax individuals

+applicable on distribution - No treaty relief available

+of tax-exempt income (e.g.

+foreign dividends)

+- Distribution out of capital

+gains generally not taxable

 Current income distribution is subject to withholding tax at prevailing corporate tax rate, currently 18%.
-Reduced rate of 10% applies for distributions made during the period from 18 February 2005 to 17 February 2010.
+Reduced rate of 10% applies for distributions made during the period from February 18, 2005 to February 17, 2010.

-If capital gains are determined to be "capital gains" and hence not taxed at REIT level, distribution is also not taxed in the hands of corporate foreign unit holders; if capital gains are determined to be "trading gains" and hence taxed at the REIT level, distribution is exempt from tax.
+If capital gains are determined to be 'capital gains' and hence not taxed at REIT level, distribution is also not taxed in the hands of corporate foreign unit holders; if capital gains are determined to be 'trading gains' and hence taxed at the REIT level, distribution is exempt from tax.